ZaeemT/polling-app/README.md

   npm run dev
 ```

-Look at .env.example in server folder make your own .env file that is needed to this project.
+Look at the .env.example in the server folder and create your own .env file, which is needed to run this project.